-- Diploma → Advanced Diploma → Postgraduate Diploma → Master's Degree → PhD/ Doctorate Or - Bachelor's Degree → Honours Degree → Master's Degree → PhD/ Doctorate Please note: This is the general route of progression on the HEQSF.
+- Diploma → Advanced Diploma → Postgraduate Diploma → Master's Degree → PhD/ Doctorate - Bachelor's Degree → Honours Degree → Master's Degree → PhD/ Doctorate ter former bearings and the

+Please note: This is the general route of progression on the HEQSF.
 For specific information on what qualifications will be offered by particular academic programmes, please consult the relevant department.